 Over the years he has recorded over 30 albums for record companies and has authored two jazz improvisation method books entitled “The Be-Boppers Method Books I & II which is a valuable aid in assisting others seeking to learn jazz improvisation.
 He is co-founder of the legendary Tribe record label and collective in the 1970's, and has established Rebirth Inc., a non-profit jazz performance and education organization in the 80's which is still providing jazz concerts and educational programs today.
 Numerous well-known jazz artists, including Detroit’s beloved pianist Gerri Allen, saxophonist James Carter, Eddie Harris, vocalist Leon Thomas and trumpeter Woody Shaw, just to name a few, have participated in Rebirth's programs.
 Wendell’s solo work on the clarinet and composing as well as the founder of the Mama's Licking Stick Clarinet Ensemble, has gained more widespread respect for the clarinet, this often neglected, yet versatile instrument.

+In 2018 Wendell received the prestigious 2018 Kresge Eminent Artist Award for his contributions to the Detroit jazz community and beyond.
 In recent years he garnered a Bachelors of Science Degree in 2014 from Spring Arbor University, majoring in Organizational Management.
 Also, in 2017 he received a Masters in Communications Degree from Spring Arbor University.

 Today Wendell is active as a musician, educator and entrepreneur, creating new and innovative projects such as: composing new music for the clarinet ensemble, teaching young jazz lions, producing and recording.
 The Detroit Jazz Foundation is an organization that produces a jazz study program in the Detroit Public Schools, has employed Wendell as a jazz educator to teach jazz ensembles, jazz improvisation, and performance development for the last ten years.
 Currently he is a jazz educator in residence at Detroit School Of Performing Arts.
 The organization produces the largest free jazz festival in the USA, which he has been invited to perform quite often. he also holds weekly jazz improvisation master classes in his home studio (THE UPPER ROOM series) so musicians can come together and learn to play jazz.